eosnewyork/eos-transit/README.md

-# WAL:E - Wallet Access Layer for EOS blockchain networks.
+# Transit - Wallet Access Layer for EOS blockchain networks.

 This library is a small abstraction layer on top of `eosjs` this is aiming to assist the EOS dapp (decentralized app) developers with wallet communication (in order to sign the transactions) by providing a simple and intuitive API.